Fa-d/Interview-Questions/Android.md

 14. Types of Intents.
 15. What are IPC's ?
 16. What are data classes why are they used.
 17. How does navigation in android work?
+18. Briefly describe about notification.